oluwafemiayo/karpenter-installation/README.md

 # karpenter-installation
 # Karpenter Installation Script

-This repository contains a script for installing Karpenter, a Kubernetes Autoscaling Framework.
+This repository contains a guide script for installing Karpenter, a Kubernetes Autoscaling Framework.
 The installation script simplifies the process of setting up Karpenter on your Kubernetes cluster.
+The installation script is explanatory.
+See reference [Karpenter   documentation](https://karpenter.sh/docs/getting-started/migrating-from-cas/

 ## Prerequisites

 - A running Kubernetes cluster (version 1.27 or later)
-- `kubectl` command-line tool installed and configured to interact with your cluster
+- `kubectl` command-line tool installed and configured to interact with kubernetes cluster.
-- AWS `aws cli` credentials configured if you're using Amazon EKS (or other cloud provider credentials for different platforms)
+- `aws cli`The AWS Command Line Interface (AWS CLI) is a command-line tool provided by Amazon.
-- `ekctl`
+- AWS credentials configured if you're using Amazon EKS (or other cloud provider credentials for different platforms)
 - Helm v3 or later installed (required for Karpenter Helm chart installation)

 ## Installation Steps